survivejs/webpack-book/manuscript/loading/02_images.md

 );
 ```

 It is also possible to set up dynamic imports.
 This actually uses a feature known `require.context` internally.
-It is covered in greater detail in the *Code Splitting* chapter.
+It is covered in detail in the *Code Splitting* chapter.
 Here's a small example:

 ```javascript
 // The name of the avatar is received from somewhere